facebookarchive/caffe2/EXAMPLE-README-FOR-RUNNING-DOCS.md

 > If you have run the site before, you can start with step 1 and then move on to step 5.

-1. Ensure that you are in the same directory where this `README.md` exists (e.g., it could be in `YOUR-PROJECT/docs` on `master`, in the root of a `gh-pages` branch, etc).
+1. Ensure that you are in the same directory where this `README.md` and the `Gemfile` file exists (e.g., it could be in `YOUR-PROJECT/docs` on `master`, in the root of a `gh-pages` branch, etc).
 The below RubyGems commands, etc. must be run from there.

 1. Make sure you have Ruby and [RubyGems](https://rubygems.org/) installed.